marschall/threeten-jpa/README.md

 Hibernate 5
 -----------

 The hibernate-java8 module introduced in [Hibernate 5.0.0](http://in.relation.to/2015/08/20/hibernate-orm-500-final-release/) (no longer needed for [Hibernate 5.2.0](http://in.relation.to/2016/06/01/hibernate-orm-520-final-release/)) provides functionality that is equivalent to `threeten-jpa`.
-If your JDBC driver properly supports JDBC 4.2 strongly [recommend](https://github.com/marschall/threeten-jpa/wiki/JDBC-4.2) using the UserTypes from the `threeten-jpa-jdbc42-hibernate` subproject instead.
+However if your JDBC driver properly supports JDBC 4.2 we strongly [recommend](https://github.com/marschall/threeten-jpa/wiki/JDBC-4.2) using the UserTypes from the `threeten-jpa-jdbc42-hibernate` subproject instead.

 Project Structure
 -----------------